groldo/Math-Class-Randomizer/README.md

 in the `config.yaml`

-Otherwise create a api token and write it into `math_class_randomizer/secret.yaml`:
+Otherwise create an api token and write it into `math_class_randomizer/secret.yaml`:

 ```yaml
 openaiapi: "your api key goes here ..."